You Can't Take It with You (film): Adaptations

 You Can't Take it with You was adapted as a one-hour radio play on the October 2, 1939, broadcast of Lux Radio Theatre with Edward Arnold, Robert Cummings and Fay Wray.

 In popular culture

 A line from this film, "Confidentially, she stinks!", said by Kolenkov the ballet master about one of his students, was used in a few Looney Tunes cartoons from the 1940s.

 Digital restoration

-In 2013, Sony Colorworks and Prasad Corporation digitally restored the film from a 35mm original camera negatives, removing dirt, tears, scratches and other artifacts to emulate the film's original look.
+In 2015, Sony Pictures Studios, Cineric, MTI Film, and Chace Audio by Deluxe digitally restored the film from surviving film elements, removing dirt, tears, scratches and other artifacts to emulate the film's original look.